trpc-group/trpc-go/docs/developer_guide/develop_plugins/config.md

     ```go

     // DataProvider universal content source interface
-    // By implementing methods such as Name, Read, and Watch, you can read configurations from any content source (file, TConf, ETCD, configmap)
+    // By implementing methods such as Name, Read, and Watch, you can read configurations from any content source (file, ETCD, configmap)
     // And parse it into a standard format that can be processed by encoders and decoders (JSON, TOML, YAML), etc.
     type DataProvider interface {
         Name() string // Get the provide name registered in trpc_go.yaml